Logo for Whatcom Public Hospital showing a map outline of Whatcom County, Washington State, USA

 Kind of a big topic...

-More Community Health Centres?
+More Community Health Centers?
 Some of which already operate in our area.

 Bigger Monopolies?
 I.e no alternative.
 Basically the current situation.